smart-alek/smart-alek.github.io/_posts/2018-07-02-optimizing-fun.md

 ### Prioritize Quality

 When I let my whims decide what I'm consuming, there's no quality assurance.
 I might **think** I know what I want, but I usually don't.
+So I pick a mediocre game,
+play it for a couple hours,
+experience dissatisfaction,
-So I pick a mediocre game, play it for a couple hours, experience dissatisfaction, then repeat the process with another subpar game.
+then repeat the process with another subpar game.
 Madness!

-If I died tomorrow, would there be games I regretted not experiencing?
+If I died tomorrow,
+would there be games I regretted not experiencing?
 Yes!
 There's a whole list!
-We have a finite amount of time on this planet, and spending it on mediocrity makes me barf.
+We have a finite amount of time on this planet, so spending it on mediocrity makes me barf.
 I want quality games to bubble to the top of a list.
+Then,
+without thinking,
-Then, without thinking, I can pluck a game from the top and know I'm getting something great.
+I can pluck a game from the top and know I'm getting the next Best Game.

 ### Save Time

 Games vary wildly in the amount of time they demand.
-You might spend 3 mind-bending hours with [_Pony Island_](https://store.steampowered.com/app/405640/Pony_Island/), or push past 100 with a behemoth like _Skyrim_.
-In my experience, the most impactful games are between 8-12 hours.
-For comparison, the first season of _Game of Thrones_ is about 9 hours, and that obviously had an impact.
+You might spend 3 mind-bending hours with [_Pony Island_](https://store.steampowered.com/app/405640/Pony_Island/),
+or push past 100 with a behemoth like _Skyrim_.
+In my experience,
+the most impactful games are between 8-12 hours, or about the length of a season of _Game of Thrones_.

-Rather than specialize in a few games, I've always preferred to sample as many as I can.
-If I have to choose between a monster like _Skyrim_ or 25 shorter games, I am always going to pick the latter.
-I want to favor short, unique games over massive time commitments.
-This is because I love learning.
-And **starting** games involves a lot of learning.
-When I stop learning, I lose interest and look for my next educational hit.

-Happily, the best games are designed to continuously offer an achievable challenge --- a magical place where the most effective learning takes place.
-Easy games aren't satisfying; hard games are demoralizing.
-Games should be played for as long as they can consistently keep you in a [flow state](https://www.gamasutra.com/view/feature/166972/cognitive_flow_the_psychology_of_.php).
-In the **best** games, of course, you're in a flow state the entire time, and there is no tutorial because the game **is** the tutorial.

-So!
-I want to play games that consistently stretch me, but I also want games to respect my time.
-Well-designed games do not require grinding or farming; every failure is important.
+Long games are more prone to bloating or padding -- you'll likely have to grind or farm at some point.
+These are design smells and wastes of time.

+Rather than specialize in a few games,
+I want to have breadth of experience.

 ### Incentivize Commitment